danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 #endif
 ```

 To create a rich text editor, we have to provide it with an `NSAttributedString` binding.
 This could be any custom string or content that comes from e.g. a document in a document-based app.
-The editor will display any rich text that we provide it with, and can be used to edit it as well.
+The editor will display the rich text that we provide it with, and will be able to edit it as well.

-This code shows one of my first AppKit learnings as I started developing the library for macOS.
-As you can see, iOS and tvOS just uses the `RichTextView` that we created earlier.
-I first did the same in the macOS-specific code, just to notice that the editor didn't scroll.
+The code above shows one of my first AppKit learnings as I started porting the editor to macOS.
+As you can see, iOS and tvOS just use the `RichTextView` that we created earlier.
+I first tried doing the same for macOS, just to find that the editor didn't scroll.

-Turns out that in AppKit, you have to create a scroll view from the text view type that you intend to use, cast its `documentView` to get a text view, then use the `scrollView` to get the scrollable behavior we get by default in iOS.
+Turns out that in AppKit, you must create a scroll view from the text view type that you want to use, cast its `documentView` to get a text view, then use the `scrollView` to get the scrollable behavior that we get by default in iOS.
 We'll need the text view later, so let's also add a `textView` property.

+We're now ready to take the SwiftUI text editor for a test ride!
+If we create a SwiftUI test app with a rich text binding and add a `TextEditor` to its content view, you'll find that you can provide the editor with any rich text and type in the editor to edit the text.

-If we now create a SwiftUI test app with a text binding, as well as a `TextEditor` and a `Text` view that shows the text, you'll notice that typing in the text field will not affect the text view.
+However, there's something missing.
+If you edit text in the editor, then print the value of the text binding, or add a `Text` view that shows the text, you'll notice that typing in the text field doesn't update the text.

 ![A screenshow of how changes are not synced from the text view back to the state binding]({{page.assets}}changes-not-synced.jpg){:width="650px"}

 In the image above, I have typed in the text field, but the `Text` view still shows the original text.
 This is because we never write back any changes in the rich text editor to the text binding.
-Let's fix that.
+Let's fix that next.

 ## Syncing changes

-To listen for changes in the text views and sync them back to the text binding, we need to implement text view delegation.
+To listen for changes in the text editor and sync them back to the text binding, we need to implement text view delegation.
 However, since `TextEditor` is a struct, it can't be used as the text view delegate.

-We can solve this by adding a `coordinator` to the editor and then use it as the delegate.
+We can solve this by adding a `coordinator` to the rich text editor and use it as delegate.
 Let's create a `RichTextCoordinator` and use it to coordinate changes between SwiftUI and the underlying views.

 ```swift
 #if os(iOS) || os(macOS) || os(tvOS)